 Wrocław Gourmet Bazaar

-Browar Mieszczański, ul Hubska 44, open every Sunday from 10 am to 3 pm and every Wednesday between 12 pm and 5 pm.
-Admission is free.
+Browar Mieszczański, ul Hubska 44, open every Sunday from 11 a.m. to 4 p.m., admission free.

 Natural flavours and locally sourced and trusted food, delicacies straight from the farm.
-The offer includes łomnicki goat's cheeses and Cypriot cheeses, pierogis, butter, yoghurt, fruit juices, healthy bread, home-made cured meats, top quality teas, organic beer, cider and many more fantastic products.
+The offer includes łomnickie goats cheeses and Cypriot cheeses, pierogis, butter, yoghurt, fruit juices, healthy bread, home-made cured meats, top quality teas, organic beer, cider and many more fantastic products.

 Organic Bazaar „Krótka Droga”